onefact/onefact.org/.github/ISSUE_TEMPLATE/-homework--doing--reading--watching--linear--logistic-regressions-and-embedding-visualizations-of-zulip-data.md

 - [ ] Send a message on Zulip with a link to this comment, alongside the image representing your favorite visualization

 ## Reviewing
+- [ ] Review how Jaan got unstuck in the lecture recordings at https://panopto.ut.ee/Panopto/Pages/Sessions/List.aspx?folderID=43bb180c-79a6-4324-b055-afa400ecd1a0
 - [ ] Review collaborative whiteboards from past classes: listed at https://www.datathinking.org/university-of-tartu
 - [ ] Review Jupyter notebooks from past classes:
     - https://github.com/onefact/datathinking.org-codespace/blob/main/notebooks/230313-embeddings-volume-2.ipynb